 Mouthwashes Don’t Work Alone

 No matter how faithfully you use mouthwash, although it can help rinse away food and debris, it is no substitute for brushing and flossing, but rather a support for them.
 Where Brushing and flossing can clean the teeth, knock loose the unwanted plaque and food particles, mouthwash can be the cleanup act, reinforcing what you’ve already accomplished with a good solid brush and floss routine.

 If you’re still wondering “Does mouthwash really work?” taking time to talk to your dentist about what will best support your dental hygiene and help bolster your dental health, can be useful in determining what mouthwash will work best for you.

-Call our McKinney, Rowlett, Sherman, Greenville or Albuquerque dental offices to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.
+Call our Peppermint Dental & Orthodontics McKinney, Rowlett, Sherman, Greenville, TX & Rio Bravo, Montgomery, NM to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.